mjayivi1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This a a README file
+0. _putchar - prints _putchar in a loop